understandable-machine-intelligence-lab/Quantus/README.md

 6. Evaluation outcomes can be true to data or true to model

 Interpretation of evaluation outcome will differ depending on if we prioritise that attributions are faithful to data or to the model [5, 6].
 Imagine if a model is trained to use only one of two highly correlated features.
 The explanation might then rightly point out that the model was trained so that one feature is important and the other correlated feature is not.
-But we were to re-train the model, it might now pick the other feature and with the previous attributions.
-If we recompute explanations, we might now think that the attributions are not stable although according to the dataset they can both exclusively be considered important.
+But if we were to re-train the model, it might now pick the other feature for which the explanation now tells another story - the other feature is important.
+We might now believe that the explanation function is not stable as its outcomes are inconsistent with respect to the data, while in fact, for the model the attributions remain faithful.

 ### References